-Clinical Nutrition Service (35 Weeks) – This service is responsible for the nutritional care of over 2600 hospitalized patients (Approximately 862 at the Weill Cornell Medical Center, 738 at the Columbia University Irving Medical Center, 269 at the Morgan Stanley Children’s Hospital, 196 at The Allen Hospital, 180 at Lower Manhattan Hospital 270 at the Westchester Division, and 291 at the Lawrence Hospital) who present various diseases and disorders requiring different types of nutritional intervention.
+Clinical Nutrition Service (35 weeks) – This service is responsible for the nutritional care of over 2600 hospitalized patients (approximately 862 at the Weill Cornell Medical Center, 738 at the Columbia University Irving Medical Center, 269 at the Morgan Stanley Children’s Hospital, 196 at The Allen Hospital, 180 at Lower Manhattan Hospital 270 at the Westchester Division, and 291 at the Lawrence Hospital) who present various diseases and disorders requiring different types of nutritional intervention.
 Dietetic interns gain experience in assessing the nutritional requirements of hospitalized patients, planning and implementing nutritional care plans for these patients, and evaluating the effectiveness of these care plans on patients’ nutritional status.
 An orientation to the utilization of electronic medical record and diet office systems in clinical dietetics is also provided.
 Each dietetic intern is scheduled to receive experience under the supervision of a Registered Dietitian in each of the following clinical specialty areas:

-- Adult Nutrition Support/GI
+- Adult Nutrition Support

 - Behavioral Health

 Research (3 days) – Dietetic interns are assigned to receive this experience at the Weill Cornell Medical College Clinical Translational Science Center or the Columbia University Irving Institute for Clinical and Translational Research.
 Both centers coordinate the nutritional management of adult and pediatric research patients with the clinical investigators’ research studies.
 Dietetic interns review research protocols and learn the principles and procedures for providing diets to patients participating in research studies.
 An orientation to the utilization of data base programs used in research studies is also provided.